The Definitive Food Guide

 Frequently Asked Questions

 A: Vegetarians and vegans face challenges — dashi (fish stock) appears in many seemingly vegetable dishes.
 However major cities (especially Tokyo and Kyoto) now have excellent plant-based options.
 Gluten-free is harder; many sauces contain soy.
-We have a full vegetarian Japan guide on the blog.
+We have a full vegetarian Japan guide on our blog.

 A: Plastic food displays outside restaurants show exactly what each dish looks like and costs — point and order.
 Many restaurants use ticket vending machines with photo buttons.
 Google Translate's camera mode works well on menus.
 Most ramen and sushi restaurants have English menus in tourist areas.